 We now focus on introducing several techniques to greatly reduce the data volume that needs to be conveyed through the gRPC interface connecting telemetry agents to the manager.
-We analyze: i) data compression using autoencoders; ii) supervised feature extraction; and iii) data summarization using the arithmetic mean of several observations.
+In particular, we analyze: i) data compression using autoencoders; ii) supervised $feature\ extraction$ ; and iii) $data\ summarization$ using the arithmetic mean of a number of observations.
 For this example, let us assume the case where the observation point is in a TP, which gathers the received optical symbols of a m-QAM signal.
 The related data source then, periodically retrieves a constellation sample X (a sequence of k IQ symbols as represented in Fig. 3a for a 16-QAM signal) and publish it in the local Redis DB.

 Let us start with the use of autoencoders, a type of neural network with two components: the encoder, which maps input data into a lower-dimensional latent space, and the decoder, which gets data in the latent space and reconstructs the original data back.
-Once trained, the autoencoder takes as input $2 \times k$ values, i.e., $[x_1^I, x_1^Q, \dots, x_k^I]$, x_k^Q , from the received constellation sample and generates the latent space $Z=[z_1, \dots, z_L]$, where the size of Z is significantly lower than that of X (Fig. 3b).
+Once trained, the autoencoder takes as input $2 \times k$ values, i.e., $[x_1^I, x_1^Q, \dots x_k^I, x_k^Q]$ , from the received constellation sample and generates the latent space $Z=[z_1, \dots, z_L]$ , where the size of Z is significantly lower than that of X (Fig. 3b).
 In this case, the encoder runs as an algorithm module in the telemetry agent and exchanges Z for every input sample X with the decoder running in the telemetry manager through the gRPC interface.
 The algorithm in the telemetry manager uses the decoder to reconstruct the constellation sample and it stores the result in the telemetry DB.

 Let us now consider supervised feature extraction.
-In our previous work in [5], we applied Gaussian Mixture Models (GMM) [6] to characterize each constellation point of an optical constellation sample as a bivariate Gaussian distribution (Fig. 3c).
-Therefore, each constellation point i is characterized by 5 features, the mean position in I and Q axes $[\mu^I, \mu^Q]$, as well as the I and Q variance and symmetric covariance terms that the symbols belonging to the constellation point i experience around the mean $[\sigma^I, \sigma^Q, \sigma^{IQ}]$.
-Therefore, for an m-QAM signal, m5 features need to be propagated from the telemetry agent to the manager.
+In our previous work in [3], we applied Gaussian Mixture Models (GMM) [4] to characterize each constellation point of an optical constellation sample as a bivariate Gaussian distribution (Fig. 3c).
+Therefore, each constellation point i is characterized by 5 features, the mean position in I and Q axes $[\mu^I, \mu^Q]$ , as well as the I and Q variance and symmetric covariance terms that the symbols belonging to the constellation point i experience around the mean $[\sigma^I, \sigma^Q, \sigma^{IQ}]$ .
+Therefore, for an m-QAM signal, m\5 features need to be propagated from the telemetry agent to the manager.